About Chiang Mai a la Carte

 Will Chiang Mai become a UNESCO World Heritage?

 The initiative to make Chiang Mai a UNESCO World Heritage Site was launched several years ago.
-The proposal from Chiang Mai focuses on the Doi Suthep-Doi Pui National Park and the Old City and areas around it.
-A team has worked on the proposal’s content, which will hopefully eventually lead to Chiang Mai’s inscription on the list of UNESCO World Heritage Sites.
-At the earliest, this will be in the year 2022.
-We follow this process very closely and will keep you updated.
+Will Chiang Mai become a UNESCO World Heritage?
+The answer is no for the time being.
+The proposal from Chiang Mai focused on the Doi Suthep-Doi Pui National Park and the Old City and areas around it.

 Heritage Sites of Chiang Mai

-Independent of the initiative to get Chiang Mai inscribed on the UNESCO World Heritage Sites list, Chiang Mai a la Carte identifies Heritage Sites and Living Heritage of Chiang Mai.
+Independent of the initiative to get Chiang Mai inscribed on the UNESCO World Heritage Sites list, Chiang Mai a la Carte pays attention to Heritage Sites and the Living Heritage of Chiang Mai.
 There are so many structures, art forms, languages, food varieties, textiles, means of transportation, and so on that, we should protect and preserve.
-We try to create awareness which hopefully, in the long run, will lead to preservation.
+We try to create awareness of the value of traditions and heritage buildings and houses.
 Examples are the heritage houses on Charoenprathet Road.
-Some of these houses have been renovated, and others are neglected.
+Some of these houses have been restored but others neglected.
 The Louis House in Lampang is a perfect example of the successful restoration of a heritage building.

 The Louis Leonowens House in Lampang